skylight-hq/skylight.digital/_projects/cdc_phdi.md

   brady fausett,
   jill fromewick,
   marcelle goggins]
-excerpt: A prototype data ingestion pipeline that increases data processing speed, automates manual processes, and enables public health agencies to better analyze data and share findings to drive timely public health action and decision-making.
+excerpt: An open-source, modular set of tools for collecting, processing, and analyzing public health data that can be combined to solve the bespoke data needs of public health department’s as part of a modern public health data infrastructure.
 project_members:
   - bryan-britten
   - peggy-chau